 Tailoring the delivery

 Tier 2 support helps students to understand their core instruction better.
 It’s similar to a tutoring session, so there is not very much modification to a student’s typical academic schedule.
 In fact, many students placed in this tier can complete their work from their assigned seats in class since the support they receive doesn’t differ too much from the general education of Tier 1.
 This means that Tier 2 can be overseen by an instructor or intervention specialist.

 Tier 3 students typically need more support and guidance, but their meetings still need to tie into core instruction.
 Understanding and implementing this balance is essential to a successful Tier 3 intervention session, so a more experienced instructor is better suited.
 Often, an intervention specialist, content specialist, or special education teacher is ideal for this role.

 Even though Tier 2 and 3 MTSS supports are both designed for struggling students, they are not the same.
 As we’ve seen, they differ in:

 - How data is interpreted in the assessment stage

 - Group sizes

 These differences ensure that students receive adequate support and attention catered to their needs.

 The bottom line

-If your disciplinary model needs a change, PBIS can make a huge difference in your school.
-Focusing on positive reinforcement to encourage model behaviors rather than punishing undesirable ones is a wonderful way to improve behavioral problems among your students.
-PBIS can also lead to less animosity between students, teachers, and administrators since it creates an environment of teamwork rather than a network of adults who are known for punishing kids.
+If your disciplinary model needs a change, MTSS is a framework that can make a huge difference in your school.
+Focusing on positive reinforcement to encourage model behaviors rather than punishing undesirable ones is a wonderful way to improve your students’ behavior problems.
+PBIS can also lead to less animosity between students, teachers, and administrators since it creates a high-quality environment of teamwork rather than a network of adults who are known for punishing kids.